 What is Lyme disease?

 People of any age can get Lyme disease, but the illness is most common in persons under 16 years of age or persons older than 30 years of age.
-Anyone who spends time outdoors, particularly in suburban forested environments where tick populations are typically the highest, is at greater risk of exposure; the peak transmission season occurs in May and June, but may potentially occur throughout the year.
+Anyone who spends time outdoors, especially in forests near suburban areas, is likely to come across ticks and may have a higher risk of getting bitten.
+The peak transmission season occurs in May and June but may potentially occur throughout the year.

 What are the symptoms of Lyme disease?

-Most patients (>75%) will see the development of a red rash called an erythema migrans (“EM” rash) or a “bull’s-eye” rash around a tick bite site within days or weeks the tick bite.
-This rash expands up to 12 inches in diameter, and often clears around the center.
-The rash does not itch or hurt, so it may not be noticed if it is on a person’s back-side or scalp.
+Most patients (>75%) will see the development of a red rash or a "bull's-eye" rash (erythema migrans) around a tick bite site within days or weeks of the tick bite.
+This rash expands up to 12 inches in diameter and often clears around the center.
+The rash does not itch or hurt, so it may not be noticed if it is on a person's back-side or scalp.
 The initial illness may cause fatigue, fever, headache, muscle and joint pains, and swollen lymph nodes.

 How soon after exposure do symptoms appear?